Payphone (song): Precision Tunes version

 In April 2012, a cover of the song by Precision Tunes was released for digital download.
-Due to the Maroon 5 original not being available for purchase in the United Kingdom at the time, with the release date for their version set in June 2012, the Precision Tunes version of the song was met with a large influx of downloads there.
+Due to the Maroon 5 original not being available for purchase in the United Kingdom at the time, with the release date for their version set for June 2012, the Precision Tunes version of the song was met with a large influx of downloads there.
 Downloads of the cover caused this version of "Payphone" to debut at number 83 on the UK Singles Chart.
 The following week, it hit the top ten of the chart, peaking at number nine.